Indiana

 I. Effect of expungement

-Public access to expunged recordsThe records of convictions that have been expunged and sealed are not generally available to the public, or to prosecutors without a court order.
-The records of convictions that have been expunged but not sealed “remain public,” although they must be “clearly and visibly marked or identified as being expunged.” § 35-38-9-7.
-In 2019, records of “collateral action” (e.g., civil forfeiture) were added to the effect of expungement.
-Exceptions allow for records to be disclosed to the state board of law examiners, persons required to access the records under the federal Mortgage Licensing Act, certain state and federal motor vehicle agencies, and the FBI and Department of Homeland Security in certain situations. § 35-38-6(a)(2).
+Public access to expunged records: The records of convictions that have been expunged and sealed are not generally available to the public, or to prosecutors without a court order.
+The records of serious and less serious felony convictions that have been expunged but not sealed “remain public,” although they must be “clearly and visibly marked or identified as being expunged.” § 35-38-9-7(b).
+In 2019, records of “collateral action” (e.g., civil forfeiture) were added to the effect of expungement. § 35-38-9-6(e).
+Exceptions allow for records to be disclosed to certain parties, including the state board of law examiners, certain state and federal motor vehicle agencies, schools for purposes of employment or volunteer employment, and the FBI and Department of Homeland Security in certain situations. § 35-38-6(a)(3).
 Records are also accessible for law enforcement and correctional employment.

 Credit reporting: Records that have been expunged may not be knowingly reported by “criminal history providers.”
 See § 24-4-18-6(a).
 The definition of this term was extended in 2021 beyond consumer reporting agencies to “persons who regularly publish criminal history information on the Internet.”

-J. Felony knocked down to misdemeanor
+J. Felony converted to misdemeanor

 Certain Class D felonies committed prior to July 1, 2014, or level 6 felonies committed after that date, may be converted to Class A misdemeanors upon entry of judgment on a one-time basis (DV and child pornography offenses are ineligible).
 Ind.
-Stat. § 35-50-2-7(c).
-In addition, court may convert conviction of Class D felony (or level 6 felony) to a Class A misdemeanor upon petition of the convicted person three years after completion of sentence, upon satisfaction of certain conditions and with the agreement of the prosecutor, as long as there has been no intervening conviction.
-Ind.
-Code § 35-50-2-7(d).
+Code § 35-50-2-7(c).
+In addition, the court may convert a conviction for a Class D felony (or level 6 felony) to a Class A misdemeanor upon petition of the convicted person three years after completion of sentence, upon satisfaction of certain conditions and with the agreement of the prosecutor, as long as there has been no intervening conviction. § 35-50-2-7(d).
 Sex offenses and offenses involving violence or official corruption are not eligible.
-If a person whose Class D felony conviction has been converted to a Class A misdemeanor conviction under subsection (c) is convicted of a felony within five (5) years after the conversion under subsection (c), the prosecuting attorney may petition a court to convert the person’s Class A misdemeanor conviction back to a Class D felony conviction. § 35-50-7-2 (e).
+If a person whose Class D felony conviction has been converted to a Class A misdemeanor conviction under subsection (c) is convicted of a felony within five (5) years after the conversion under subsection (c), the prosecuting attorney may petition a court to convert the person’s Class A misdemeanor conviction back to a Class D felony conviction. § 35-50-7-2 (f).
 Expungement and sealing of records that have been converted is governed by § 35-38-9-2, discussed above.

 K. Deferred prosecution/adjudication for substance “abusers”